Dr. Semuhi Sinanoglu

 About me

-I’m a researcher at the German Institute of Development and Sustainability (IDOS).
+I’m based at the German Institute of Development and Sustainability (IDOS).
 I completed my PhD in Political Science at the University of Toronto.
+I’m a German Marshall Fund Marshall Memorial Fellow (MMF) (2025).

-I study how autocrats employ and justify repression in polarized contexts and ensure the political control of key social groups during economic downturns.
+I study how dictators drive support for their regime with propaganda, repression, and polarization, and which counter-mobilization and international assistance strategies can help mitigate their effectiveness.
 My dissertation research is about how and why autocrats financially coerce their closest business allies during sovereign debt crises.
 I also contribute to the computational and experimental methodological tools in political science research.
-My co-authored papers are published in high-impact academic journals such as Comparative Politics and Sociological Methods & Research.
+My co-authored papers are published in leading journals in our discipline, such as Journal of Democracy, Sociological Methods & Research, Government & Opposition, and Comparative Politics .

 During my doctoral studies, I was a graduate associate at POSTCOR Lab, a Trudeau Centre Fellow at the Munk School, a fellow at Jeanne Sauvé Foundation, and a Regional Manager at Digital Society Project.
+I’m a member of the Global Relations Forum.
 I’m also an alum of Massey College.

 You may also find me occasionally singing at open mic events.